microsoft/pxt-ev3/docs/reference/motors/synced/tank.md

 ### Tank tester

-This program lets you change the tank values using the brick buttons
+This program lets you change the tank values using the brick buttons.

 ```typescript
 let tankB = 0;